8 Important Developments in the Enterprise Content Management Market

 3. Unified Content View

 Content is created in different applications, with different metadata, but still a unified view on all content is desired; for example, via search or a dashboard that shows the quality of the content.
 Uniformity is essential.
-Integrate all content applications achieves uniformity by recognizing double versions of documents and metadata enrichment.
+Integrating all content applications achieves uniformity by recognizing duplicate versions of documents and metadata enrichment.

 4. Cloud

-The cloud alone is not so much of a trend any more as it’s become standard technology, but the cloud is now taken more seriously by those in the ECM market.
+The cloud alone is not much of a trend anymore; it has become standard technology, but the cloud is now taken seriously by those in the ECM market.
 We are seeing a large movement of on premise solutions to their cloud counterparts, like from SharePoint on premise to SharePoint online (Office 365).
-Additionally, other providers are making the move towards the cloud, and cloud services for collaboration, sync and share are being used increasingly in enterprise ECM architectures.
-One explanation for this trend may be that there is less resistance by IT leaders toward cloud applications and they are increasingly trusting in the security of these solutions.
-Thus, the costs and benefits of the cloud is becoming clearer.
+Additionally, other providers are making the move towards the cloud, and cloud services for collaboration, sync, and share are being used increasingly in enterprise ECM architectures.
+One explanation for this trend may be that there is less resistance by IT leaders toward cloud applications, and they are increasingly trusting in the security of these solutions.
+The costs and benefits of the cloud are becoming clearer.

 5. Phasing Out File Shares